Topzle Topzle

 Thin rod of length L and mass m, perpendicular to the axis of rotation, rotating about its center.

-I c e n t e r = 1 12 }={\frac {1}{12}}mL^{2}\,\!}
+I c e n t e r = 1 12 m L 2 {\disp

 This expression assumes that the rod is an infinitely thin (but rigid) wire.
 This is a special case of the thin rectangular plate with axis of rotation at the center of the plate, with w = L and h = 0.
+For the purposes of moment of inertia, the rod is equivalent to a point mass 2m/3 at the center and point masses m/6 at each end.

 Thin rod of length L and mass m, perpendicular to the axis of rotation, rotating about one end.

-I e n d = 1 3 }={\frac {1}{3}}mL^{2}\,\!}
+I e n d = 1 3 }={\frac {1}{3}}mL^{2}\

 This expression assumes that the rod is an infinitely thin (but rigid) wire.
 This is also a special case of the thin rectangular plate with axis of rotation at the end of the plate, with h = L and w = 0.